Treatment > Hyperpigmentation Laser Toning

 How Does Laser Toning Work?

-The low-energy laser beam selectively targets melanocytes, weakening them, and in the process, destroys some of the melanin pigments.
-The heat emanating from the focused laser passes simultaneously boosts collagen production inside the dermis.
-These internal changes result in the skin getting tightened, even as the laser beams smoothly vaporize the skin’s superficial layers.
+The low-energy laser beam selectively targets melanocytes, weakening them and destroying some melanin pigments.
+The heat from the laser simultaneously boosts collagen production within the dermis, resulting in tightened and rejuvenated skin.
+The laser also smooths the skin's surface by vaporizing superficial layers, promoting an even skin tone and texture.

-As we can see, a Q-switched Nd: YAG laser is primarily designed for treating pigmentation issues.
+Initially designed for pigmentation issues, the Q-switched Nd: YAG laser is primarily designed for treating pigmentation issues.
 However, we have ingeniously modified its usage to harness its properties for skin tightening and rejuvenation treatments through laser toning procedures.
+We also find that combining lasers such as pico laser, yellow laser for pigmentation and other energy-based devices like Radiofrequency (RF) microneedling can achieve even more optimal results.
+This integrated approach enhances the effectiveness of treatments, offering optimal results in skin rejuvenation and tightening.

 • The name Nd:YAG is derived from the Neodymium-doped Yttrium aluminium garnet, which is a crystal, used as a laser medium.